RiSe-rs/zzz-item-scanner-nntraining/README.md

 The biggest issue is training on the set name.
 Since additional sets will be released in the future and they won't just contain English word (comp. first example) a generic OCR or CRNN on the specific font will probably have to be used.

+First experiments using the CRNN structure of [this paper](https://arxiv.org/abs/1507.05717) do seem promising, need to train for more epochs

 ### TODO:
 * generate convincing synthetic data to train on
     * ~~levels~~